-An abundance estimate of 922 (CV=1.47) undifferentiated beaked whales was obtained from an aerial survey conducted in August 2006 which covered 10,676 km of trackline in the region from the 2000 m depth contour on the southern edge of Georges Bank to the upper Bay of Fundy and to the entrance of the Gulf of St. Lawrence (Table 1; Palka pers. comm.).
+An abundance estimate of 922 (CV=1.47) undifferentiated beaked whales (Ziphius and Mesoplodon spp.) was obtained from an aerial survey conducted in August 2006, which covered 10,676 km of trackline in the region from the 2000 m depth contour on the southern edge of Georges Bank to the upper Bay of Fundy and to the entrance of the Gulf of St. Lawrence (Table 1; Palka pers. comm.).

-An abundance estimate of 1,945 (CV=1.00) Gervais' beaked whales was generated from a shipboard and aerial survey conducted during June-August 2011(Palka 2012).
-The aerial portion that contributed to the abundance estimate covered 5,313 km of tracklines that were over waters north of New Jersey and shallower than the 100-m depth contour, through the U.S. and Canadian Gulf of Maine and up to and including the lower Bay of Fundy.
-The shipboard portion covered 3,017 km of tracklines that were in waters offshore of North Carolina to Massachusetts (waters that were deeper than the 100-m depth contour out to beyond the U.S. EEZ).
-Both sighting platforms used a two-simultaneous team data collection procedure, which allows estimation of abundance corrected for perception bias of the detected species (Laake and Borchers, 2004).
+An abundance estimate of 5,500 (CV=0.67) Mesoplodon spp. beaked whales (not including Ziphius) was generated from a shipboard and aerial survey conducted during June-August 2011(Palka 2012).
+The aerial portion that contributed to the abundance estimate covered 5.313 km of tracklines that were over waters north of New Jersey from the coastline to the 100-m depth contour, through the U.S. and Canadian Gulf of Maine and up to and including the lower Bay of Fundy.
+The shipboard portion covered 3,017 km of tracklines that were in water offshore of North Carolina to Massachusetts (waters that were deeper than the 100-m depth contour out to beyond the U.S. EEZ).
+Both sighting platforms used a double-platform data collection procedure, which allows estimation of abundance corrected for perception bias of the detected species (Laake and Borchers, 2004).
 Shipboard data were inspected to determine if there was significant responsive movement to the ship (Palka and Hammond 2001).
-Because there was an insignificant amount of responsive movement for this species, the estimation of the abundance was based on the independent observer approach assuming point independence (Laake and Borchers 2004) and calculated using the markrecapture distance sampling option in the computer program Distance (version 6.0, release 2, Thomas et al. 2009).
-The abundance estimate includes a percentage of the estimate of animals identified as Mesoplodon spp.
-The percentage used is the ratio of positively identified Gervais' beaked whales to the total of positively identified Sowerby's beaked whales and positively identified Gervais' beaked whales; the CV of the abundance estimate includes the variance of the estimated fraction.
-In addition, an abundance survey was conducted concurrently in the southern U.S. waters (from North Carolina to Florida), The abundance estimates from this southern survey are being calculated and are not available at this time.
-Although the 1990-2011 surveys did not sample exactly the same areas or encompass the entire beaked whale habitat, they did focus on segments of known or suspected high-use habitats off the northeastern U.S. coast.
-The collective 1990-2011 data suggest that, seasonally, at least several thousand beaked whales are occupying these waters, with highest levels of abundance in the Georges Bank region.
-NMFS surveys suggest that beaked whale abundance may be highest in association with Gulf Stream and warm-core ring features (Waring et al. 2001; Hamazaki 2002).
+Because there was an insignificant amount of responsive movement for this species, the estimation of the abundance was based on the independent observer approach assuming point independence (Laake and Borchers 2004) and calculated using the mark-recapture distance sampling option in the computer program Distance (version 6.0, release 2.
+Thomas et al. 2009).